rockettown1/Swift_Language_Guide/README.md

 # Collaborators
 If you'd like to be added to this repo as a collaborator so you can avoid all forking then I'm more than happy to do that.
 Just drop me a message and I'll sort it.

+If you're kind enough to add to this project please familiarise yourself with markdown syntax.